 What is the difference between store honey and local honey?

 Store honey is artificial processed and stripped of the nutritional benefits.
 For the most natural form, raw and unprocessed honey is the way to go.
 Raw honey can be found at many bee farms in your local area or The Bee Man Candle Company.

 What is varietal honey?

 Varietal honey is honey made predominantly from the nectar of a single type of flower.
-Beekeepers pull the honey from the hive when a specific flower is in bloom, for an unusual, unique taste and color compared to regular Wildflower honey.
+Beekeepers pull the honey from the hive when a specific flower is in bloom, for an unusual, unique taste and color compared to store bought honey.